Located within a two and a half hour drive from LA lies Joshua Tree, a magical place in the Mojave Desert.

 Frontier Cafe (Yucca Valley)

 I got the sausage, egg and cheddar muffin, which was very tasty and warm.
 Honestly, I didn’t expect to like it so much.
 It was the perfect place to grab a quick bite before heading out to the National Park.
-If you’re looking for a diner-style American breakfast, this isn’t the place.
+If you’re looking for an American diner-style breakfast, this isn’t the place.

 Natural Sisters Cafe (Joshua Tree)